ansible-community/ara/doc/source/contributing.rst

 developers contribute to hundreds of projects every day.

-This proven infrastructure brings with it a robust contribution workflow to be able to contribute, review, test and merge code easy and efficiently.
+This proven infrastructure brings with it a robust contribution workflow to be able to contribute, review, test and merge code easily and efficiently.

 The end result is higher standards, better code, more testing, less regressions and more stability.